-1 Responds to disruptions in a timely, appropriate manner.
-2 Establishes clear expectations for classroom rules, routines, and procedures and enforces them consistently and appropriately.
-3 Models caring, fairness, respect, and enthusiasm for learning. .4 Promotes a climate of trust and teamwork within the classroom. .5 Promotes respect for and understanding of students' diversity, including - but not limited to - race, color, religion, sex, national origin, or disability. .6 Actively listens and pays attention to students' needs and responses.
-1.7 Creates a warm, attractive, inviting, and supportive classroom environment.
-7.8 Arranges the classroom materials and resources to facilitate group and individual activities. ( Academically Challenging Environment: The teacher creates a student-centered, academic environment in which teaching and learning occur at high levels and students are self-directed learners.
-8.1 Maximizes instructional time.
-3.2 Conveys the message that mistakes should be embraced as a valuable part of learning.
-8.3 Encourages productivity by providing students with appropriately challenging and relevant material and assignments.
-8.4 Provides transitions that minimize loss of instructional time.
-8.5 Communicates high, but reasonable, expectations for student learning.
-8.6 Provides academic rigor, encourages critical and creative thinking, and pushes students to achieve goals.
-8.7 Encourages students to explore new ideas and take academic risks.
-Professionalism: The teacher exhibits a commitment to professional ethics and the school's mission, participates in professional growth opportunities to support student learning, and contributes to the profession.
-9.1 regulations, and practices.
-9.2 9.3 Respects and maintains confidentiality.
-9.4 sets goals for improvement.
-9.5 Participates in ongoing professional growth activities based on identified areas for improvement (e.g., mentoring, peer coaching, course work, conferences) and incorporates learning into classroom activities.
-9.6 Demonstrates flexibility in adapting to school change.
-9.7 Engages in activities outside the classroom intended for school and student enhancement.
-Communication: The teacher communicates effectively with students, parents or guardians, district and school personnel, and other stakeholders in ways that enhance student learning.
-Uses verbal and non-verbal communication techniques to foster positive interactions and promote learning in the classroom and school environment.
-Engages in ongoing communication and shares instructional goals, expectations, and student progress with families in a timely and constructive manner.
-10.3 Collaborates and networks with colleagues and community to reach educational decisions that enhance and promote student learning.
-Uses precise language, correct vocabulary and grammar, and appropriate forms of oral and written communication.
-0.5 Explains directions, concepts, and lesson content to students in a logical, sequential, and age-appropriate manner.
-Adheres to school and district policies regarding communication of student information.
-10.7 Creates a climate of accessibility for parents and students by demonstrating a collaborative and approachable style.
-10.8 Listens and responds with cultural awareness, empathy, and understanding to the voice and opinions of stakeholders (parents, community, students, and colleagues).
-10.0 Uses modes of communication that are appropriate for a given situation.
+- Positive Learning Environment: The teacher provides a well-managed, safe, and orderly environment that is conducive to learning and encourages respect for all. - 7.1 Responds to disruptions in a timely, appropriate manner. - 7.2 Establishes clear expectations for classroom rules, routines, and procedures and enforces them consistently and appropriately. - 7.3 Models caring, fairness, respect, and enthusiasm for learning. - 7.4 Promotes a climate of trust and teamwork within the classroom. - 7.5 Promotes respect for and understanding of students' diversity, including but not limited to race, color, religion, sex, national origin, or disability. - 7.6 Actively listens and pays attention to students' needs and responses. - 7.7 Creates a warm, attractive, inviting, and supportive classroom environment. - 7.8 Arranges the classroom materials and resources to facilitate group and individual activities. - 8.
+Academically Challenging Environment: The teacher creates a student-centered, academic environment in which teaching and learning occur at high levels and students are self-directed learners. - 8.1 Maximizes instructional time. - 8.2 Conveys the message that mistakes should be embraced as a valuable part of learning. - 8.3 Encourages productivity by providing students with appropriately challenging and relevant material and assignments. - 8.4 Provides transitions that minimize loss of instructional time. - 8.5 Communicates high, but reasonable, expectations for student learning. - 8.6 Provides academic rigor, encourages critical and creative thinking, and pushes students to achieve goals. - 8.7 Encourages students to explore new ideas and take academic risks. - Professionalism: The teacher exhibits a commitment to professional ethics and the school's mission, participates in professional growth opportunities to support student learning, and contributes to the profession. - 9.1 Carries out duties in accordance with federal and state laws, Code of Ethics, and established state and local school board policies, regulations, and practices. - 9.2 Maintains professional demeanor and behavior (e.g., appearance, punctuality and attendance). - Respects and maintains confidentiality. - 9.4 Evaluates and identifies areas of personal strengths and weaknesses related to professional skills and their impact on student learning and sets goals for improvement. - 9.5 Participates in ongoing professional growth activities based on identified areas for improvement (e.g., mentoring, peer coaching, course work, conferences) and incorporates learning into classroom activities. - 9.6 Demonstrates flexibility in adapting to school change. - 9.7 Engages in activities outside the classroom intended for school and student enhancement. - 10.
+Communication: The teacher communicates effectively with students, parents or guardians, district and school personnel, and other stakeholders in ways that enhance student learning. - 10.1 Uses verbal and non-verbal communication techniques to foster positive interactions and promote learning in the classroom and school environment. - 10.2 Engages in ongoing communication and shares instructional goals, expectations, and student progress with families in a timely and constructive manner. - 10.3 Collaborates and networks with colleagues and community to reach educational decisions that enhance and promote student learning. - 10.4 Uses precise language, correct vocabulary and grammar, and appropriate forms of oral and written communication. - 10.5 Explains directions, concepts, and lesson content to students in a logical, sequential, and age-appropriate manner. - 10.6 Adheres to school and district policies regarding communication of student information. - 10.7 Creates a climate of accessibility for parents and students by demonstrating a collaborative and approachable style. - 10.8 Listens and responds with cultural awareness, empathy, and understanding to the voice and opinions of stakeholders (parents, community, students, and colleagues). - 10.9 Uses modes of communication that are appropriate for a given situation.